ShounakHerekar/NextlevelFood/README.md

 # NextlevelFood
-Holds your creative recipes and share them
+Holds your and Mom's creative and secretive recipes

 Create the FullStack Project using Next.js along with Data Base